pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "We do not need magic to transform our world.
 We carry all the power we need inside ourselves already.
 We have the power to imagine better."
 --J. K. Rowling

+"Failure meant a stripping away of the inessential.
+I was set free, because my greatest fear had been realized, and I was still alive."
+--Joanne Rowling

+"There are those who approach the opportunities of each day like crossing items off a to-do list instead of truly engaging and participating with all of themselves. ...
+Yet it is through deliberate action and repetition that we gain deeper insight."
+--Rick Rubin

 "Our task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it."
 --Rumi